Museum of Brands tickets & tours | Price comparison

 Book only if the temporary show matters

-General entry is simple because the museum says walk-up tickets are available every day.
+General entry is simple because walk-up tickets are usually available every day.
 Prebook mainly when you want a specific date, or when a popular temporary exhibition asks for a free timeslot, so you do not waste time sorting access at reception.

 3